-7.4 MODBUS/TCP FOR ETHERNET/IP EQUIPPED SYSTEMS
+7.4 MODBUS/TCP EQUIPPED SYSTEMS

 Modbus TCP (Modbus TCP/IP) is the Modbus RTU protocol sent over the network via Ethernet.
-If you ordered the Modbus-TCP version of the AHF, the Anybus CompactCom M40 module inside the AHF's HMI unit is able to communicate to a PLC/HMI via Modbus-TCP.
+If you ordered the Modbus-TCP version of the AHF, the Anybus CompactCom M40 module inside the AHF's HMI unit is able to communicate to a PLC via Modbus-TCP.
 The same Input and Output data defined for Ethernet/IP is available for Modbus-TCP.
-Please refer to all Tables in section 7.1.